TACC-Cloud/tapis-cli/TESTING.md

 ## Jobs

+25-10-2019 | Job permissions management commands are now supported.
+Job  UUIDs are soft-validated for length and suffix characters.

 04-10-2019 | Boolean search options are functional.
 Search arguments where there are a restricted set of choices are now indicated in the help.
 The preferred modifier for each argument is now highlighted.
 Furthermore, date